-The YPP will work from and within Indigenous people’s worldviews, which can vary from person to person or nation to nation.
+YPP will work from and within Indigenous people’s worldviews, which can vary from person to person or nation to nation.
 An important premise of this training is to centre and focus on the fact that work to embed Indigenous knowledge has gone into developing this training.
-The training itself will primarily take place in Vancouver on the unceded territories of the Musqueam, Tsleil-Waututh and Squamish peoples and seek to follow local protocols.
+The training itself will primarily take place in Vancouver or online (depending on public health orders at the time) on the unceded territories of the Musqueam, Tsleil-Waututh and Squamish peoples and seek to follow local protocols.
 Participants will be encouraged to reflect what it means to do policy and advocacy work on unceded Indigenous territories and to weave these learnings throughout the development of their policy projects.
 For example, the faculty will be comprised of Indigenous and diverse leaders, speakers, and trainers who will help ground the policy conversations by introducing participants to concepts of Indigenous governance.

 10. Is there a cost to participate in the YPP?

 No. There is no financial cost or registration fee to participate in the program.
-If you live outside of the Metro Vancouver region, you may be eligible to have travel and accommodation costs covered (please see the question below).
-We do ask for your commitment of time in attending all the in-person training modules.
+If public health orders allow us to meet in person and if you live outside of the Metro Vancouver region, you may be eligible to have travel and accommodation costs covered (please see the question below).
+We do ask for your commitment of time in attending all the training modules.

 11. Are travel, accommodation costs and meals provided?

-Yes.
-For participants who live outside of the Metro Vancouver region, travel and accommodation costs will be provided by Vancouver Foundation.
-For participants living in the Metro Vancouver region, transit tickets will be made available.
+If public health orders allow us to gather in person, all travel, accommodation, and meals costs will be covered by Vancouver Foundation for participants who live outside of the Metro Vancouver region.
+For participants living within the Metro Vancouver region, transit tickets will be made available.
 Refreshments and meals will be provided for all participants during the in-person training modules.
 We will try to accommodate everyone’s dietary restrictions as much as possible.